Kenwood DNR876S Headunit Installation and Feature Overview For the 5th Gen Limited Edition 4Runner

 Crutchfield also includes their MasterSheet Installation instructions with installation instructions and wiring diagrams.
 The above parts are also the same needed for those with 2014+ models with the base audio system or Premium Entune with Nav.
 For those with 2010 – 2013 models, the harnesses for the USB port and iDatalink Maestro are different part numbers.

-I also ordered the Sirius XM SXV300V1 Tuner as I use XM service and it was free after mail-in rebate.
+I also ordered the Sirius XM SXV300V1 Tuner as I use XM service and it was free after the mail-in rebate.

 Step 1.
 Flash Maestro Unit For Your Vehicle